-It has been a while since I shared a gardening post with you guys.
-Although we have been busy getting ready for fall and busy working on our oldest’s room we have still been busy outside.
-Over the last month we have been working on adding more privacy plants for shade to the front of our property.
-As they say in the gardening world, fall is for planting so we decided to take advantage of cooler temperatures and do just that:).
-Because the road we live on is quite busy and the kids and Moose (our dog) play outside a lot it was important to us to not only have more privacy but also have the front of our property look pretty.
+We have been working on adding more privacy plants for shade to the front of our property.
+As they say in the gardening world, fall is for planting 🙂 so we decided to take advantage of cooler temperatures and do just that!
+Because the road we live on is quite busy and the kids and Moose (our dog) play outside A LOT it was important to us to not only have more privacy but also have the front of our property look pretty.
 We also were hoping to lessen the noise of the large mac trucks that regularly drive on our street.
 Yikes!
-Isn’t everyone?

 Our front is fairly shady due to some very tall pine trees and a very old maple tree so we knew we had to chose plants that were happy with some shade.
 We live in planting zone 6 and I would say that this site is part sun to part shade.
 Our soil is also very acidic thanks to all the pine needles so we made sure the plants we bought can handle acidic soil.